Tiantian-Han/bfp_quant/README.md

 - Utility notebook for tensor quantization using the MX library.
 - Demonstrates the process of converting tensors to MX-compatible and bfloat formats.

+### ResNet18 BFP.ipynb

+This notebook explores the application of Block Floating Point (BFP) quantization To ResNet18.
+- Implementation of `BFPLinear`, a custom linear layer that applies BFP quantization to its weights and biases.
+- A `BFPModelWrapper` class that enables dynamic switching between full precision and quantized states of a model, making it suitable for scenarios where precision trade-offs can be managed dynamically based on runtime performance metrics.

 ## Getting Started

 To set up the repository for running these notebooks:

-1. Follow instructions on installing the [Microxcaling library](https://github.com/microsoft/microxcaling)
+1. Follow instructions on installing the [Microxcaling library](https://github.com/microsoft/microxcaling).
 2. Install Python dependencies listed in `requirements.txt`.